consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 :ref:`api-v1-grids`          Returns a list of grids in order they were created.
 :ref:`api-v1-grid`           Returns the detail on a specific grid.
-:ref:`api-v1-grid-schema`    Returns the structure of a Consumer Notebook grid.
 ============================ ============================================================